 Find your Why

-Having discussed the challenges that come your way in finding a job post-retirement, it is evident that it is not an easy task to accomplish.
+Having discussed the challenges that come your way in post-retirement job search, it is evident that it is not an easy task to accomplish.
 It may take you several days and months to find a suitable job for yourself, and at this age, and the amount of experience and qualifications that you have, it can be at times, frustrating.
 Isn’t it?

 One good way to avoid this kind of frustration is to find your ‘Why?’.